ahmedflqn/Wordpress-AWS/Web App on aws.md

 ﻿## **Hosting WordPress on AWS Cloud**
 **In this guide, We will Create a WordPress architecture that is secure, highly available, fault-tolerant and also scalable.**

-### 1- Creating our architecture diagram**
+### 1- Creating our architecture diagram
 ![Architecture diagram
 ](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/WordPress%20architecture%20diagram%20(1).png?raw=true)

 **Architecture components**

  - Cloudfront to cache closer to end user for faster delivery
  - Route 53 to register our  domain name or host existing one.
-Allows us to create some aliases that binds together our AWS resources so we will be able to register our domain name with cloudfront
+It allows us to create some aliases that bind together our AWS resources so we will be able to register our domain name with Cloudfront
- - Web instances in private subnets for maximum secuirty, we will use Session manager to connect to them instead of creating a bastion host. instances will run in auto scaling group for scalability with elastic load balancer to distribute traffic and ensure high availability
+ - Web instances in private subnets for maximum security, we will use Session Manager to connect to them instead of creating a bastion host. instances will run in an auto-scaling group for scalability with an elastic load balancer to distribute traffic and ensure high availability
  - Amazon RDS to host WordPress  database with Multi-AZ deployment.
-It will be deployed in private subnet for security and we will allow access only from our instances security group.
+It will be deployed in a private subnet for security and we will allow access only from our instance security group.
- - Internet Gateway to enable communication between resources in vpc and internet.
+ - Internet Gateway to enable communication between resources in VPC and the internet.
- - NAT Gateway in each availability Zone to enable EC2  instances in private subnet to access the internet
+ - NAT Gateway in each availability Zone to enable EC2  instances in a private subnet to access the internet
  - Amazon EFS file system so EC2 can access shared WordPress data via EFS Mount Target in every availability Zone.
+---
 **2- Create our VPC using AWS Cloudformation**
 This  template  deploys  a  VPC,  with  2  public  and 4 private  subnets  spread  across  two    Availability  Zones.
 It  deploys  an  internet  gateway,  with  a  default  route  on  the  public  subnets.
 It  deploys  a  pair  of  NAT  gateways  (one  in  each  AZ),  and  default  routes  for  them  in  the  private  subnets.
-Creates security groups for our App, EFS, RDS instances and an EC2 instance role.
+Creates security groups for our App, EFS, and RDS instances and an EC2 instance role.

 [Cloudformation Template](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/Cloudformation_WordPress.yml)

+---
 ### 3- Creating our RDS database

    Before we create our RDS we need to create our RDS Subnet Group